excid3/noticed/README.md

 #### Validating options passed to Custom Delivery methods

-You can validate the options passed to the custom delivery method and raise validation errors as per your requirement.
+You can validate the options passed to the custom delivery method and raise validation errors.
+This is helpful for debugging to make sure valid and required options were passed in.

-To do this, simply override the `self.validate!` method from the `Noticed::DeliveryMethods::Base` class in your Custom Delivery method.
+To do this, simply override the `self.validate!(options)` method from the `Noticed::DeliveryMethods::Base` class in your Custom Delivery method.

 ```ruby
 class DeliveryMethods::Discord < Noticed::DeliveryMethods::Base